HenryHolloway/PersonalDataset/README.md

 The above visualization shows a decent broad-strokes picture of how much more lethal the novel coronavirus has been, but I wanted more detail so I weighted by population:

 ![Flu vs COVID](https://raw.githubusercontent.com/HenryHolloway/PersonalDataset/main/FLUvsCOVIDWeighted.png)

+This chart shows the total population divided by the number of deaths; in other words, New Jersey had 1 COVID-19 death for every 500 residents, whereas they averaged only 1 Influenza death for every 7000 people.